Back to Class News

 Although we do not have our official orders in hand yet, we are scheduled to leave Germany 30 September 2012.
 During this transition period, I can still be reached by email if you need to contact me! -Mary Williamson, Class of 1974

 Mary has three beautiful children (now young adults) and is married to David Williamson, the Command Chief Master Sergeant for U.S. Air Forces in Europe.
-Mary and Dave recently moved from Hawaii to Germany, where Mary is very active with supporting our military families in Europe.
-As Dave’s wife, she represents the military spouses and families, helping to make sure their needs are being met.
-She leads a number of various organizations and activities for our military families and is constantly on the go!
+Mary and Dave recently moved from Hawaii to Germany, where she continues

 In addition to being the AIS/AES 2010 Reunion Manager, Mary has made a number of significant contributions to the AIS/AES alumni community.
 Most noteworthy were her campaign in 2007 to initiate the Class Secretaries Program and the online class rosters.
 Thanks to these efforts, we have been able to better reach out to our AIS/AES friends and to stay more up-to-date with address changes and life events.
 Mary also was very active in locating a number of “lost alumni.”

 New Board President Mary Williamson (Class of 1974) talks to a little girl at a military base child development center, during a recent tour of Combat Support Wing bases in the United Kingdom.
-Mary's husband is the current United States Air Forces in Europe (USAFE) Command Chief, and they are both a leadership team who represent the enlisted airmen and their families.
+Mary's husband is the current United States Air Forces in Europe (USAFE) Command Chief, and they are both a leadership team who represent the enlisted airmen and their families throughout Europe.

 More from Sunaina.